BetterTastingWine.com

 Tuscany

-Brunello di Montalcino/font> 100% Sangiovese Rich, strong backbone, complex, best with aging.
+Brunello di Montalcino 100% Sangiovese Rich, strong backbone, complex, best with aging.

 Vino Nobile di Montepulciano Sangiovese (blend with 3 others) Softer and easier to drink than Brunello di Montalcino.